AI AssistantsMCP Server

 • Ready-to-paste config snippets for Claude Desktop and Claude Code

-Treat the bearer token as a production secret.
-If you suspect it's exposed, click Regenerate to issue a fresh one — the old key becomes invalid immediately.
+Treat the bearer token and capability URL as production secrets.
+If you suspect either is exposed, click Regenerate to issue fresh ones — the old credential becomes invalid immediately.

 Paste into your Claude client